Why Tanning Feels So Complicated For South Asian Women Like Me

 Is it time for South Asians to rethink our approach to sun protection?

 If there was ever a time for South Asians to rethink their relationship with sun protection, it’s now.
-Meena’s story tracks with what consultant dermatologist Dr. Angela Tewari is seeing in the clinic.
-She tells me that skin cancer statistics and the demographics it affects have shifted since COVID: “The number of early melanomas, basal cell carcinomas, and squamous cell carcinomas is increasing,” she explains.
-There’s data to support Dr. Tewari’s anecdotal evidence.
-Skin cancer cases are on the rise, and the projected numbers for 2025 are sobering.
-In the US, the Skin Cancer Foundation estimates 212,000 new melanoma cases and 8,430 related deaths.
+Meena’s story tracks with what consultant dermatologist Dr Angela Tewari is seeing in the clinic.
+She tells me that skin cancer statistics and the demographics it affects have shifted since COVID: “The number of early melanomas, basal cell carcinomas and squamous cell carcinomas is increasing,” she explains.
+There’s data to support Dr Tewari’s anecdotal evidence.
+Skin cancer cases are on the rise and the projected numbers for 2025 are sobering.
+According to Melanoma UK, 19,513 people will be diagnosed with melanoma this year.
+In the US, the Skin Cancer Foundation estimates 212,000 new cases and 8,430 related deaths.

 “